-In 2009 the American Recovery and Reimbursement Act provided $1.1 billion for HHS, through the AHRQ and the National Institutes of Health (NIH), to conduct comparative effectiveness research.
-In 2010, the ACA Comprehensive health care reform legislation passed by Congress and signed into law on March 23, 2010. authorized the Patient-Centered Outcomes Research Institute (PCORI), charged with identifying research priorities, establishing a national research agenda, conducting research, and disseminating research findings.
+In 2009 the American Recovery and Reimbursement Act provided $1.1 billion for the Department of Health and Human Services, through the Agency for Health Care Quality and Research and the National Institutes of Health (NIH), to conduct comparative effectiveness research.
+In 2010, the Affordable Care Act ( ACA Comprehensive health care reform legislation passed by Congress and signed into law on March 23, 2010. ) authorized the Patient-Centered Outcomes Research Institute, charged with identifying research priorities, establishing a national research agenda, conducting research, and disseminating research findings.
 The institute is required to conduct, support, and synthesize research related to the effectiveness and appropriateness of health services and procedures.

 The Precision Medicine Initiative is a long-term research endeavor, involving the NIH and other research centers, which aims to understand how a person's genetics, environment, and lifestyle can help determine the best approach to prevent or treat disease.
 This initiative will allow doctors and researchers to more accurately determine which treatment and prevention strategies for a particular disease will work in which groups of people.
 It is in contrast to a one-size-fits-all approach, in which disease treatment and prevention strategies are developed for the average person, with less consideration for the differences between individuals.
 The All of Us Research Program is a historic effort to gather data from one million or more people living in the United States to accelerate research and improve health.
 By taking into account individual differences in lifestyle, environment, and biology, researchers will uncover paths toward delivering precision medicine.